fxadilima/Paladin-in-the-Violent-Winds/book1/id/prolog/part1.md

 [^nanpo]: Kudeta Nanpo atau Nanpo Zhibian (南坡之變), adalah peristiwa berdarah yang menewaskan Kaisar Shidibala, di usianya yang baru dua puluh satu tahun, dalam masa emas kekuasaanya, oleh kelompok non-Borjigin.

----

-"...1323 means she's nearing 6:"
-- Historically, she was born 1315, so in 1323 she's 8, or even 9 when the news reached Haengju!
-A significant understanding began to form at eight or eight!

-The following information should match the almost 9 years old Ki Son-yeo:

-"A nine-year-old child is in middle childhood, a stage where they develop more complex friendships, begin to experience peer pressure, and become more aware of their bodies as puberty approaches.
-They are typically in elementary school and are capable of more independent thought and reasoning, though still requiring adult supervision."

-Thus, when Douluo Jing discuss the news with his father, some thoughts might happened:

----

-*Let's break Ki Son-yeo into several lines, to include her master wisdom, which will guide her for the rest of her life:*

 ## *Haengju, Februari 1324: Pemahaman Peri Kecil Tentang Kekuatan*